> Chapter I. What Is an Export?

 When small- and medium-sized businesses become aware of their legal obligations as exporters, often their first reaction is to try to avoid these responsibilities by hiring a freight forwarder or another party to handle their exports.
 While there is absolutely nothing wrong with outsourcing the export functions, companies must realize they cannot outsource their liabilities.

 Companies that hire third parties to manage their exports should require documentation that all export regulations are being followed, and retain copies of this documentation—as well as the actual export forms that must be generated for each shipment—onsite for at least five years.
 This documentation can be used to demonstrate compliance with the EAR or, in case violations are found by the U.S. government, be used as evidence of a good-faith effort to comply, which could result in reduced penalties.

 Companies of all sizes need to be aware of their responsibilities as exporters.
 This section focuses on some basic steps that all export companies and their personnel should know, follow and document.
-It should serve as a starting point for creating a more comprehensive, written export management and compliance plan.
+It should serve as a starting point for creating a more comprehensive, written export compliance plan.

 |For any plan to be effective, it must be endorsed by top management personnel and shared with all employees involved in the export process—from managers to sales and administrative personnel to the warehouse team.|

 Such an effort can save companies thousands—if not hundreds of thousands or even millions of dollars—in fines, avoid restrictions on exporting, and even prevent jail time for the most serious violations.

 To help create an effective export compliance program, BIS sponsors a variety of seminars across the U.S. In addition, companies like International Business Training offer a variety of books, webinars and seminars on export rules and procedures.

 > What You Need to Know About Export Compliance